-101ABCD MICN Recertification 3/4 Unit Prerequisite: Must be a MICN currently certified in the ICEMA region.
+101ABCD MICN Recertification 3⁄4 Unit Prerequisite: Must be a MICN currently certified in the ICEMA region.
 Courses must be taken in sequence.

-Laboratory: 8 hours per semester and
+Lecture: 8 hours per semester and Laboratory: 8 hours per semester and Clinic: 16 hours per semester

 Information and practice to prepare the practicing MICN to take the written recertification exam and the skill tests.

-102Physical Assessment2 UnitsPrerequisite: RN or VNLecture: 24 hours per semester andLaboratory: 24 hours per semester
+102 Physical Assessment Prerequisite: RN or VN Lecture: 24 hours per semester and Laboratory: 24 hours per semester

 Introduction of the nurse to the extended skill of physical assessment.
-This course will give a student 3.2 units or 32 hours of Continuing Education.
+This course will give a student 3.2 units or 32 hours o!
+Continuing Education.